oleksandr3010/oleksandr3010.github.io/_posts/2025-04-15-assignment2.md

     - standard
 ---

-## Guiding questions for this assignment

--   What kind of source is it?
--   What kinds of data does that source provide?
--   Was the data directly or indirectly communicated?
-In other words, did you have to assume anything to create new columns?
--   How did you create a prompt for GPT or Gemini to automate the extraction of the information?
--   How good was the automation?
-What did you have to change?
--   When you mapped the data, did you see any interesting patterns?
-Were there areas of concentration of points?
-Did mapping the additional columns (profession, gender, etc) lead to any visible clusters?
--   If you were to do this over many more pages then you did for this assignment, what kind of results do you think the different scale would give?
--   If you were to do this assignment with a source not included here, what would your ideal source be?

 ## Introduction and Context

 Zanzibar, an East African archipelago, has long been a central hub in Indian Ocean trade due to its strategic location at the intersection of maritime routes connecting Africa, Arabia, India, and Southeast Asia.
 Its main island, Unguja, offered a deep natural harbor that attracted traders and ships from around the world.
 By the 19th century, Zanzibar had become a significant player in the global economy, exporting goods such as ivory and copal gum, and later gaining renown for its spice trade.
 Despite disruptions during World War I, Zanzibar remained a vital node in East African trade networks in 1918, continuing to import and export a variety of manufactured goods and raw materials.